-A company may compensate or commit to compensate, directly or indirectly, a person to promote its crowdfunding offering through communication channels provided by a broker or funding portal.
+A company may compensate or commit to compensate, directly or indirectly, a person to promote its crowdfunding offering through communication channels provided by an intermediary on its platform.
 The company, however, must ensure that such person clearly discloses the receipt, past or prospective, of such compensation and ensure that such disclosure is made each time a promotional communication is made.